Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1429.8333333333333,1437.887831.md

 ### Transcript

-> planned yo dude we haven't even released yet yeah I don't even thinking about it
+> planned yo dude we haven't even released yet yeah I don't even thinking about it can we have some gameplay we're not